hellmarbecker/blog/_posts/2023-03-07-selective-bulk-upserts-in-apache-druid.markdown

 Here's where cutting out of data happens.
 The Druid input source allows you to introduce a set of filters that work the same way as filters inside the `transformSpec`, but, and this is important, are applied to that input source only.

-[Filters](https://druid.apache.org/docs/latest/querying/filters.html) offer various ways to specify filter conditions, and to string them together using a kind of boolean operator prefic notation.
+[Filters](https://druid.apache.org/docs/latest/querying/filters.html) offer various ways to specify filter conditions, and to string them together using boolean operators in prefix notation.
 The condition tells us which rows to _keep_.
 Here is what the filter for our case looks like:

 ```
            "filter": {